 Market Enginuity, formerly Public Radio Partners, is a privately owned business that specializes in all facets of local corporate support.
 Guided by public media values, we evaluate and leverage underwriting opportunities that can provide the most significant revenue for local markets through two divisions: Enginuity Outsourcing and Enginuity Workshop.

-Jim Taszarek, Jr. and Kirk Nelson operate Enginuity Outsourcing, which provides outsourced underwriting sales departments to public broadcasting stations.
-In calendar year 2011, the Enginuity Outsourcing team of more than 60 representatives generated $26 million in underwriting revenue for its client stations.
+Jim Taszarek, Jr., and Kirk Nelson operate Enginuity Outsourcing, which provides outsourced underwriting sales departments to public broadcasting stations.
+In calendar year 2014, the Enginuity Outsourcing team of more than 75 representatives generated $34 million in underwriting revenue for its client stations.

 Marlene Schneider oversees Enginuity Workshop.
 Enginuity Workshop orchestrates collaboration among stations to expedite new local revenue initiatives to market, multiplying wins for all collaborators whether they are down the hall or across the country.
-Enginuity Workshop also perpetuates the legacy of services that Marlene Schneider has provided in local underwriting consultation for public media clients: underwriting audits for individual stations and research projects for the public media industry.
-Two national organizations, DEI and PBS continue to rely on Marlene’s leadership and expertise:
+Enginuity Workshop also perpetuates the legacy of services that Marlene has provided in local underwriting consultation for public media clients: underwriting audits for individual stations and research projects for the public media industry.
+Two national organizations, Greater Public and PBS have relied on Marlene’s leadership and expertise:

 Enginuity Workshop emerged from a collaboration between Public Radio Partners and Marlene Schneider (formerly of Revenue Solutions) to re-tool member benefits programs to provide incremental underwriting revenue.
 With common philosophies and visions for new revenue possibilities in local corporate support, the collaboration fit naturally.
 A successful beta launch of the program at three stations solidified the partnership and Enginuity Workshop was born as a separate division of Market Enginuity in the spring of 2010.